 In February 2015 an Egyptian court sentenced a student of Suez Canal University, Sherif Gaber Abdelazim Bakr, to one year prison with hard labour for posting content on Facebook which “professed atheism” and “insulted” Islam, as well as “defending homosexuality”.
-He was initially arrested in 2013 in a dramatic raid, with armoured cars surrounding his house in the middle of the night.
-The arrest came after an incident at his university, in which Gaber’s science teacher, in April of that year, asserted that homosexuals should “be crucified in the middle of the streets” and Gaber challenged him, suggesting that he should stick to a scientific understanding.
-Following this incident, a lecturer from the university printed and distributed posts from Gaber’s Facebook page that questioned religion.
+He had initially been arrested in 2013 in a dramatic raid, with armoured cars surrounding his house in the middle of the night.
+The arrest came after an incident at his university, in which Gaber’s science teacher, in April 2013, had asserted that homosexuals should “be crucified in the middle of the streets”.
+Gaber challenged him, suggesting that he should stick to scientific topics.
+A lecturer from the university responded by printing and distributing posts from Gaber’s Facebook page that questioned religion.
 In front of a class, the lecturer declared that he would submit them as evidence to the university’s president and the prosecutor general.
-Following an earlier guilty verdict in late 2013, for “contempt of religion” and “spreading immoral values and abnormal thoughts” Gaber paid fines in order to escape jail.
+Gaber was found guilty in late 2013 for “contempt of religion” and “spreading immoral values and abnormal thoughts”, and he paid fines in order to escape jail.
 But the case was ongoing, and after the 2015 verdict he fled into hiding.
 He resurfaced in summer 2015 making pro-science videos.
 He has continued to produce occasional content, often of a satirical nature, challenging pious attitudes to religion and pointing out fallacies within religious debates.
 Early in 2018 on Twitter, Gaber posted that a new case had been raised against him in relation to his online content.
 In May 2018 he posted a message on his Patreon account saying that he was at the airport trying to leave Egypt for Malalysia, but he was being investigated and some of his luggage had been taken for investigation.
 He warned that if he didn’t post again soon then he would probably have been arrested.
 His whereabouts were unknown for some days around the beginning of May 2018.
 He has since been released, but prevented from leaving the country according to his personal Twitter account and fears either that he will be killed or arrested.